djferg/C4Prog-WT-Port/README.md

 | chinook	   | 169,229,187	 | #a9e5bb |
 | ↳ 800	   | 34,89,52	 | #225934 |

-Tailwind Components Required:
+### Tailwind Components Required:

-Sticky header
+ - Sticky header
-Navigation bar
+ - Navigation bar
-A footer
+ - A footer
-Vertical card with header, image and section
+ - Vertical card with header, image and section

+### Testing

 This site was tested on Edge (Blink) and Firefox (Gecko)